-Nowadays, dinosaurs are widely used as animated, fictional characters in books and movies!
-In reality, these reptiles appeared on Earth between 243 and 233.23 million years ago.
-After the Triassic-Jurassic extinction event, dinosaurs became the dominant terrestrial vertebrates.
+Nowadays, dinosaurs are widely portrayed as animated, fictional characters in books and movies!
+In reality, these reptiles appeared on Earth between 230–245 million years ago, depending on which fossils you consider “true dinosaurs”.
+After the Triassic-Jurassic extinction event, competing reptile groups were wiped out, leading dinosaurs to become the dominant terrestrial vertebrates.

 If you’re wondering whether there’s a modern-day animal that looks like a dinosaur, we’ll tell you there are more!
 Keep reading to learn about living animals that resemble various dinosaurs!